Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Instead of just listening to or reading an individual word or phrase, and then repeating it in order to remember it (like you do with Babbel most of the time), the Pimsleur audio lessons ask you to say words or phrases and respond to a native speaker in the context of an actual conversation.

 This helps keep you from becoming a passive listener.
-You’re actively involved in tracking the conversation and the moderator of the audio lessons keeps you on your toes since you need to understand what’s going on and respond at various intervals.
+You’re actively involved in tracking the conversation and the moderator of the listening drills keeps you on your toes since you need to understand what’s going on and respond at various intervals.

-In my opinion, this active participation is powerful at getting you to recall language chunks and use the verbiage under pressure, just as you would in real life situations.
+In my opinion, this active participation is powerful at getting you to recall essential phrases and use the verbiage under pressure, just as you would in real life situations.

 Flexibility In Learning